airbytehq/airbyte/docs/snowflake-native-apps/linkedin-ads.md

 How often records are fetched.

 ---

+## Enabling Logging and Event Sharing for an Application
+Sharing the logging and telemetry data of your installed application helps us improve the application and can allow us to better triage problems that your run into.
+To configure your application for logging and telemetry data please refer to the documentation for [Enabling Logging and Event Sharing](event-sharing.md).

 ## Run a sync
 Once a connection is configured, go in `Connections List` and click on `Sync Now` for the connection you want to sync.
 Once the sync is complete, you should be able to validate that the records have been stored in `<your_database>.<your_schema>`